theforeman/theforeman.org/events/birthday.md

 Chris Pisano at The Advisory Board Company is working on hosting a Foreman meetup for the end of July, likely to be an evening event with some speakers and chat.

+### Foreman @ Inuits Antwerp (13th July 2016)

+[Inuits](https://inuits.eu) will host a Foreman meetup on the 13th of July, 6.pm CEST.
+We'll have some speakers (if you want to speak, please [contact us](mailto:roidelapluie@inuits.eu)) and throw a small party to celebrate the Foreman Birthday.

+Inuits
+Essensteenweg 31
+2930 Brasschaat
+Belgium